Contact InformationKristen Lownds

 Students whose ACT or SAT scores are expired (English and Reading scores expire after 5 years and Math scores expire after 2) or who choose not to send us their ACT or SAT scores are required to take Next-Generation Accuplacer assessment tests in reading, writing and math to ensure that they are placed in the courses that best suit their present skill level.

 Students who sent us their ACT or SAT scores may still wish to take assessment tests as an attempt to skip lower-level courses.

-For sample Accuplacer assessment test questions visit accuplacer.collegeboard.org/students/accuplacer-tests.
+For sample Accuplacer assessment test questions visit accuplacer.collegeboard.org/educator/next-generation.

-Testing is done on a walk-in basis.
+Testing is done on a walk-in basis and requires a photo ID.
 Testing may take up to three hours to complete; please arrive at least three hours before the testing center closes to give yourself plenty of time to test.

 Below is a list of what classes your ACT or SAT scores will place you into.